 Land We Own

-Of the sites protected by TLC since 1983, about half are lands that we own and manage.
+Of the 17,000+ acres protected by TLC since 1983, we own and manage about 4,600 acres.
 Some of these great places are large tracts of land that provide significant stream buffers and wildlife habitat, while others are small jewels that preserve unique natural areas.
 Many of them are open to the public for recreation year-round, as are some of the places we have helped to protect in partnership with government or non-profit agencies.

 Providing places for people to enjoy low-impact outdoor recreation is one feature that sets TLC apart from many other land trusts.
 Since our earliest days, TLC has recognized the importance of providing opportunities for people to visit the unique and beautiful natural areas we protect.